zAlweNy26/ccat-cli/README.md

-# ccat-cli
+# Cheshire Cat CLI

- A CLI to manage your Cheshire Cat installation!
+A CLI to manage your Cheshire Cat APIs!